Supervisory Board

 Member of the Supervisory Board SEEHG Securing Energy for Europe Holding GmbH

-Jaroni has been working for thyssenkrupp Steel in various functions since 2020, initially as Head of Strategy & Communication, before taking over as Head of Decarbonisation and Sustainability in June 2024, where she was responsible for implementing the transformation to carbon-neutral steel production.
-In June 2024, she joined ThyssenKrupp AG as Executive Vice President, Steel.
+Jaroni has been with thyssenkrupp Steel in various roles since 2020: After her first position as Head of Strategy & Communication, she took over as Head of Decarbonization and Sustainability in June 2021, where she was responsible for leading the transformation to climate-neutral steel production.
+In June 2024, she joined thyssenkrupp AG as Executive Vice President Steel.

 Stephan Kamphues